-HDDs store files as blocks of data that can be scattered around the platters that make up an HDD.
+Hard disk drives (HDDs) store files as blocks of data that can be scattered around the platters that make up an HDD.
 Bigger files equate to more blocks, and as you copy, move, and rearrange files, those data blocks are sometimes organized in an inefficient way.
-Think of it as a messy office where you opened files from your cabinet and placed them haphazardly around the room.
+Think of it as a messy office, where you opened files from your cabinet and placed them haphazardly around the room.
 Your memory is awesome, and so you can find all the papers you need, but you waste time moving around looking for them.

 That’s exactly what your HDD does over time, and so in order to keep all your data neatly organized and your system up to speed, it’s best to clean things up on a regular basis through a process known as “defragmentation.”
 Defragmenting, or defragging, a drive basically moves blocks around so that each file is held in a single location and thus can be retrieved much more quickly.

-SSDs (solid state drives) don’t suffer the effects of defragmentation because there’s no spinning disk to hunt around to find data, meaning you don’t need to worry about defragging them.
-In fact, you don’t want to defrag SSDs — they wear out over time, and the process of defragging them would shorten their lifespans.
-Instead, SSDs have their own optimization technique — known as the TRIM command — which can be performed to rid an SSD of any blocks of data that are no longer needed and keep them in peak operating condition.
+Solid-state drives (SSDs) don’t suffer the effects of defragmentation because there’s no spinning disk to hunt around to find data, meaning you don’t need to worry about defragging them.
+In fact, you don’t want to defrag SSDs — they wear out over time, and the process of defragging them will shorten their lifespans.
+Instead, SSDs have their own optimization technique known as the TRIM command, which can be performed to rid an SSD of any blocks of data that are no longer needed and keep them in peak operating condition.
 Take a look at the different options for optimizing both types of drives:

-Step 1: Place your cursor in the Cortana search box and type Defragment.
+Step 1: Place your cursor in the Windows search box and type “defragment.”
 Afterward, select Defragment and Optimize Drives from the resulting list to open the Optimize Drives utility.

-Step 4: After Windows is finished analyzing the HDD, check the Current status column to see whether you need to optimize the drive.
-If an HDD is more than 10 percent fragmented, you should optimize the drive now.
+Step 4: After Windows is finished analyzing the HDD, check the Current Status column to see whether you need to optimize the drive.
+If an HDD is more than 10% fragmented, you should optimize the drive now.
 If an SSD hasn’t been optimized in the past 30 days, you should also consider optimizing it.

 Step 5: Tap or click Optimize for the desired drives.
 You might be asked for an admin password or to confirm your choice.
 Note that “optimize” means to defrag HDDs and to run the TRIM command on SSDs.
 Optimizing a drive might take anywhere from several minutes to a few hours to finish, depending on the size of the drive and degree of optimization needed.
 However, you can still use your PC during the optimization process.